microsoft/BingMapsV8CodeSamples/CONTRIBUTING.md

 There are a couple of ways you can contribute to this repo:
 * **Code Samples**: Have an interesting code sample that others might find useful.
 Follow the Code Sample Guidelines below and submit a PR!
-* **Ideas, feature requests and sample bugs**: We are open to all ideas and we want to get rid of bugs!
+* **Ideas, feature requests and sample bugs**: We are open to all ideas, and we want to get rid of bugs!
 Use the [Issues section](https://github.com/Microsoft/Bing-Maps-V8-TypeScript-Definitions/issues) to either report a new issue, provide your ideas or contribute to existing threads
 * **Documentation**: Found a typo or strangely worded sentences?
 Submit a PR!